abdulhadiahad96/movies/README.md

 A website to see an overview of your favorite movies

 ## Documentation
-To run a local Movies App development server and open in your browser.
+Run a local Movies App development server and open in your browser.

 #### API documentation:
 For the api backend use axios-mock-adapter to create a fake db